International Exchange Opportunities

 International Research Opportunities Programme (IROP)

 Every year students from the Department can apply for places on the International Research Opportunities Programme (IROP) supported by the College.
-In recent years students have been sent to University of British Columbia (UBC) in Canada as well as the Korea Advanced Institute of Science and Technology.

 "Best thing about Imperial?
 There are several aspects.
 The like-minded friends I've met must be one of the biggest pluses.
 I've made friends for life with people who've come from all over the world.